apache/predictionio/docs/manual/source/demo/tapster.html.md

 ## Introduction

-In this demo, we will show you how to build a web application recommending comics to users based on their ratings of episodes.
+In this demo, we will show you how to build a Tinder-style web application recommending comics to users based on their likes/dislikes of episodes interactively.

 The demo will use [Simiar Product Template](http://docs.prediction.io/templates/similarity/quickstart/).
-SimilarProduct Template is a great choice if you want to make recommendations based on immediate user activities or for new users with limited history.
+Similar Product Template is a great choice if you want to make recommendations based on immediate user activities or for new users with limited history.
 It uses MLLib Alternating Least Squares (ALS) recommendation algorithm, a [Collaborative filtering](http://en.wikipedia.org/wiki/Recommender_system#Collaborative_filtering) (CF) algorithm commonly used for recommender systems.
 These techniques aim to fill in the missing entries of a user-item association matrix.
 Users and products are described by a small set of latent factors that can be used to predict missing entries.
 A layman's interpretation of Collaborative Filtering is "People who like this comic, Also like these comics."

 The first implementation uses the template as it is, without any customization.
 If you haven't already you can check out the final live demo here: [tapster.prediction.io](http://tapster.prediction.io/)